Commands

 • Centum\Interfaces\Console\CommandInterface::INVALID = 2

-The CommandMetadata attribute class stores the name and description of the Command.
+Use the CommandMetadata attribute to define the command’s name and description.
 This is separated so that this information can be validated without instantiating the Command.

 namespace App\Console\Commands;